Europa Editions: Tonga Books

 In 2011, Europa Editions launched the Tonga imprint, in collaboration with American author Alice Sebold, who chose and edited four works of fiction by debut American authors.
 The first publication from Tonga Books was Alexander Maksik's debut novel You Deserve Nothing, about a relationship between a teacher at an international school in Paris and one of his students.
 You Deserve Nothing was described by the New York Times as "rivetingly plotted and beautifully written."
 The Christian Science Monitor said Maksik's writing was "reminiscent of James Salter's in its sensuality, Francine Prose's capacious inquiry into difficult moral questions and Martin Amis's loose-limbed evocation of the perils of youth."
 The Tonga Books imprint was discontinued in 2013, but Europa continues to publish works by American authors in its signature imprint.

 Europa World Noir

 In 2013, Europa Editions launched its series of international crime fiction, Europa World Noir.
 Publishers Weekly wrote that the series signaled Europa's "reaffirmed enthusiasm for noir."
 Notable titles in the series include Gene Kerrigan's Gold Dagger Award-winning The Rage, Jean-Claude Izzo's Total Chaos, which launched the Mediterranean Noir movement, and the reissue of groundbreaking Scottish crime writer William McIlvanney's Laidlaw books.

 Europa Editions UK

 Europa Editions UK was founded in 2012.
-It was managed and directed by Eva Ferri and Christopher Potter.
+It is managed and directed by Eva Ferri and Executive Publisher, Michael Reynolds.